- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - Finally close the Office application window.

-If you notice that the plugin isn't starting or is behaving strangely, it usually helps.
-Close all instances of Office and make sure you've stopped the previous server using the extension's own option.
-You'll also find a specific section on this in the official documentation. troubleshooting during the development of Office add-insAnd in extreme cases, you can always open an issue on GitHub.
+If you notice that the add-in isn't starting or is behaving strangely, closing all instances of Office and ensuring you've stopped the previous server using the add-in's own option often helps.
+The official documentation also includes a specific section on troubleshooting during Office add-in development , and in extreme cases, you can always open an issue on GitHub.

 Microsoft 365 Agents Toolkit

-With this tool you can configure plugin projects from a broader perspective (not just classic Office, but the entire Microsoft 365 environment), leveraging specific templates and wizards.
+With this tool, you can configure add-in projects from a broader perspective (not just classic Office, but the entire Microsoft 365 environment), leveraging specific templates and wizards.
 The official documentation details how to create add-in projects using this toolkit and how to integrate them with other services and workflows.

 Access to the Office JavaScript API

-In order for your web application to communicate with the Office document or message where it is running, you need to load the Office JavaScript library (office.js), which is served from Microsoft's official CDN.
+In order for your web application to be able to communicate with the Office document or message where it is running, you need to load the Office JavaScript library (office.js) , which is served from Microsoft's official CDN.

 The standard library URL is: